neophyte-s/WebAutomation/README.md

 # WebAutomation
-Used Selenium WebDriver to Automate HackerRank
+Used Selenium WebDriver(in JavaScript) to Automate HackerRank (First-->Login into my account --> creating challenges --> add moderator to each challenge )